 Don't Park Your Butt in the Park!

-In keeping with the South Australian Government health regulations introduced on 1 July 2016 which ban smoking from all outdoor dining areas, WOMADelaide will be a smoke-free event as of 2017.
-Festival goers wishing to smoke will be able to do so in 2 designated smoking areas near the Frome and Hackney Road entrances.
-Please ensure you dispose of your cigarette butts appropriately in the butt bins provided by KESAB in these areas.
+WOMADelaide has been a smoke-free event since 2017.
+Festival goers wishing to smoke will be able to do so in the designated smoking areas near the Frome and Hackney Road entrances.
+Please ensure you dispose of your cigarette butts appropriately in the butt bins provided in these areas.

 Help Us Look After The Park